In her own words…

 Mary Anne has developed a following as a clinician, teaching not only at facilities across the US but in Europe, Asia and Australia.
 Working with her, all riders and all horses are equally interesting and valued.
 Whether you’re a tiny child experiencing these wonderful animals for the first time or a senior clinician yourself, with a pure blood stallion perfecting haute ecole— you’ll find when studying with Mary Anne that you’re recognized and welcomed and supported in your relationship with horses.

-She is particularly interested in training professional practitioners of this old art as under the weight of the prevailing paradigm this old way of working is very much endangered, and we need all the voices we can bring into this conversation to carry the song to the next generations.
+What particularly interests Mary Anne Campbell is training professional practitioners of this old art, as under the weight of the prevailing paradigm this old way of working is very much endangered.
+We need all the voices we can bring into this conversation to carry the song to the next generations.
 Mary Anne and Craig, with the support and engagement of long time students, created a non-profit called the Foundation for the Equestrian Arts that tests, certifies and offers credentials for trainers and instructors in this older form.
 Mary Anne is a fully accredited instructor and clinician through the Foundation.